formkiq/docs.formkiq.com/docs/tutorials/Documents/site-classification-schemas.md

 System.out.println("Added document: " + docId0 + " with valid Site Schema");
 ```

-## Add Document with Classification Schema
+## Step 6: Add a Document with the Classification Schema

 Adding a document with a Classification attribute allows to override the Site Schema and apply custom classification to a document.
 In the code below, a classification is used to require the "documentType" and "documentNo" attributes.